 Be sure to keep a respectful distance as you view them going about their business.

-5. Ride the grassy waves of Prairie Wind Overlook
+19. Ride the grassy waves of Prairie Wind Overlook

-This is a great overlook to get a true sense of the Northern Great Plains.
-Here a boardwalk takes you to a spot where you can look out at the ocean of grass stretching into the horizon and listen to the wind rustling in its blades.
+Prairie Wind is a great overlook to get a true sense of the Northern Great Plains.
+Here, a boardwalk takes you to a spot where you can look out at the ocean of grass stretching into the horizon and listen to the wind rustling in its blades.

-7. Explore the Backcountry
+18. Explore the Badlands Backcountry

 Seems a bit vague right?
 Badlands National Park is an open hike park, meaning you can hike off-trail anywhere inside the park and camp freely in the backcountry as long as you follow backcountry camping rules.